Ajsolmon/Quiz-App-with-API/README.md

 # Quiz-App
-A quiz to test knowledge on countries, their capitals and their flags.
+A simple quiz webapp made with restcountry API, to test knowledge on countries, their capitals and their flags.